-The mission of the Patrol Services Division is to respond to calls for service promptly, apply community policing problem-solving techniques to keep the peace in our community, and to be proactive in identifying problem areas and working with the community to find solutions.
+Patrol Services responds to calls for service promptly, applies community policing problem-solving techniques to keep the peace in our community, and is proactive in identifying problem areas and working with the community to find solutions.

-The purpose of the Patrol Services Division is to work with the community to reduce crime through current professional community policing techniques and to treat citizens and visitors courteously and with respect while enforcing municipal, state, and federal laws in a fair and impartial manner.
-The division will pursue and apprehend offenders and obtain legal evidence necessary to ensure the conviction of such offenders in criminal courts.
+Patrol Services works with the community to reduce crime through professional community policing techniques and treats citizens and visitors courteously and with respect while enforcing municipal, state, and federal laws in a fair and impartial manner.
+The division pursues and apprehends offenders and obtains legal evidence necessary to ensure the conviction of such offenders in criminal courts.

 Staff & Programs

-The Emergency Response Team combined its resources with the Routt County Sheriff’s Department Emergency Response Team in 2012 which is called Combined Emergency Response Team (C.E.R.T.).
-The combined team has 14 members.
-The Steamboat Springs Emergency Response Team is overseen by Commander Jerry Stabile.
-The average team member has over 8.5 years of law enforcement experience.
-The E.R.T. trains eight hours per month in all areas of special weapons and tactics.
-It is the mission of the team to protect the lives in our community while utilizing superior police tactical skills, special weapons, and equipment.
-The backbone of the E.R.T. is teamwork and a dedication to all police duties.
+The average C.E.R.T member has over a decade of law enforcement experience.
+The team trains eight hours per month in all areas of special weapons and tactics.
+It is the mission of the team to protect the lives in the community while utilizing superior police tactical skills, special weapons, and equipment.
+The backbone of the team is teamwork and a dedication to all police duties.

 Ride Along Program